WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Bear Creek Trail, July 30, 2005.

 The long, thin, blue/green seed pods project vertically from the stem and are covered with downy hair.
-The pods grow quickly in the late spring and early summer, and mature in late summer.
+The pods grow quickly in the late spring and early summer, and they mature in late summer.
 In this photograph one can still see the dried, papery floral parts clinging to the seed pods.